BLACK HISTORY MONTH | Scheduled events

 MAHONING COUNTY

-Youngstown State University: Southern Roots: The Paintings of Winfred Rembert Exhibition, Butler Museum of American Art, 524 Wick Ave., through Feb.
-17. The traveling exhibition of carved and dyed leather works by Winfred Rembert creates a vibrant, rhythmic imagery of the African-American artist’s life in 1950s-60s Georgia.
+Through Feb.
+17: Southern Roots: The Paintings of Winfred Rembert Exhibition, Butler Museum of American Art, 524 Wick Ave., Youngstown.
+The traveling exhibition of carved and dyed leather works by Winfred Rembert creates a vibrant, rhythmic imagery of the African-American artist’s life in 1950s-60s Georgia.
 Featuring 29 works, including the premiere of several recent paintings by Rembert, the exhibition predominantly depicts the grueling task of cotton picking the artist endured in childhood and later while on a prison chain gang.
 For information, contact the art museum, 330-743-1107.

 Austintown: The Austintown Library, 600 S. Raccoon Road, will have a scavenger hunt throughout February.
 Children of all ages can learn about famous African-Americans by searching the library for three objects that represent famous athletes, entertainers and innovators.
 One selected winner will receive a gift card.